What is BCEF?

 - System-Wide Grants will be awarded to projects that have similar goals to the ones outlined above, but that have an educational impact on more than one school.

-- Requests for Professional Development grants from individual teachers or small groups of teachers will be considered if they enable the launch or expansion of a program or project tied to a curricular goal.
+- Requests for Professional Development grants from individual teachers or small groups of teachers will be considered only if they enable the launch or expansion of a program or project tied to a curricular goal.
 For example, a grant was awarded to two Brunswick Junior High School teachers to establish an Aquaponics program for 6th grade science students.
-The grant aligned closely with specific units in the 6th grade science curriculum and included PD funds for the teachers to attend Aquaponics training at the Maine Herring Gut Institute.
-We invite you to review Aquaponics-2015-Application (PDF) for ideas on creating your own application.
+The grant aligned closely with specific units in the 6th grade science curriculum and included PD funds for the teachers to attend Aquaponics training at the Maine Herring Gut Institute and receive materials that will be used in the classroom for the foreseeable future.
+We invite you to review the Aquaponics grant (Word) for ideas on creating your own application.

 Any professional development activities supported by BCEF should be readily shared with colleagues to amplify the impact of the experience.
 Details of how that will be accomplished must be included in the grant application.